gambort/cofHEG/README.md

 # cofeHEG
  Code for the constant occupation factor ensemble (cofe) HEG

-* Plot_fq.py and Plot_xiMap.py produce Figures A and B
+* Plot_fq.py produces Figures 1 and 2
-* RPAcorrelation.py does the RPA calculations
-* NewLDAFits.py fits the correlation parametrization
+* NewLDAFits.py fits the correlation parametrization and produces Figure 3
+* RPAcorrelation.py does the RPA calculations and produces Figures 4
+* Plot_xiMap.py produces Figure 5 (after RPAcorrelation.py is run)